 While Rembrandt in Southern California serves as a virtual exhibition to be visited online, it also facilitates seeing the Rembrandt paintings of Southern California in person.
 An interactive map helps museum-goers find participating museums.
 Each photo of an artwork in the exhibition will include notes on the painting's location that will be updated as the piece travels or goes off view for study or conservation.

-Beginning July 16, Rembrandt’s Portrait of Marten Looten, once owned by J. Paul Getty and gifted to LACMA in 1953, will be on display at the J. Paul Getty Museum for the first time, as one of seven masterworks to be displayed with the Getty’s permanent collection during the LACMA building project.
+In July 2019, Rembrandt’s Portrait of Marten Looten - once owned by J. Paul Getty and gifted to LACMA in 1953 - went on display at the J. Paul Getty Museum for the first time, as one of seven masterworks to be displayed with the Getty’s permanent collection during the LACMA building project.